-These Rye Pretzel Buns are great for any sandwich.
-I love using rye in my baked goods because I really love the flavor!
+This Pretzel Buns Recipe made with rye flour is great for any sandwich.
+I love using rye in my baked goods because I love the flavor!
 Making them into a pretzel bun is even better.
 They have a delicious chewy texture and a beautiful restaurant-style dark brown crust!

 If you haven't made pretzel buns before, don't be intimidated!
 I'll walk you through the step-by-step process of making them, and you'll see how simple this pretzel bun recipe is.
 The most important thing is not to skip any steps.
 Allowing the bread adequate rise time and doing the baking soda bath are key to this recipe's success.